Floorp-Projects/Floorp/mobile/android/android-components/components/service/sync-logins/README.md

 ### Where is the source code for this?

-It's currently located in https://github.com/mozilla/application-services.
-Specifically, there are two pieces, an [android-specific piece written in Kotlin](https://github.com/mozilla/application-services/tree/master/logins-sql/tree/master/logins-api/android), and a [cross-platform piece written in Rust](https://github.com/mozilla/application-services/tree/master/logins-sql).
+Part is in this tree, but most is in https://github.com/mozilla/application-services.
+Specifically, there are two pieces not present in this repository, an [android-specific piece written in Kotlin](https://github.com/mozilla/application-services/tree/master/logins-sql/tree/master/logins-api/android), and a [cross-platform piece written in Rust](https://github.com/mozilla/application-services/tree/master/logins-sql).

-Plans exist to move much of the Kotlin code into the android-components repository in the future.

 ## License